-Signing out with Dan Rosenthal is a lesson not only in organization but a comprehensive overview of the history of jazz, particularly jazz guitar.
+Signing out with Dan Rosenthal is a lesson not only in diagnostic organization but a comprehensive overview of the history of jazz, particularly jazz guitar.
 James enjoyed how surgeons operated while listening to various musical genres in the operating room.
-Rosenthal is one of the few pathologists who also desires a musical serenade during his “operation”.
+Rosenthal also desires a musical serenade during his “operation”.

 “First case is Clarkson, case number 16805, ultrasound guided core biopsy of the right breast.”
 Rosenthal places the slide on the microscope stage, turning the magnifying objectives into place.
 A colorful mix of red and blue tissue, identifiable as breast tissue, appears before both of them.
 “Approach with low power magnification and decide where the primary pathology is.
 You’re scanning, deciding whether this is benign or malignant.
 If it is benign, is it neoplastic or infectious?
 If it is malignant, what kind of malignancy?"

-The slide races under the microscope objectives, discernible only to another pathologist.
+The slide races under the microscope objectives, features discernible only to another pathologist.